Connor Wong Player Props: Red Sox vs. Tigers

-The Boston Red Sox, including Connor Wong (.167 batting average in his past 10 games), take on starter Tarik Skubal and the Detroit Tigers at Fenway Park, Friday at 7:10 PM ET.
+The Boston Red Sox, including Connor Wong (.219 on-base percentage in past 10 games, 82 points below season-long percentage), battle starting pitcher Matt Manning and the Detroit Tigers at Fenway Park, Saturday at 4:10 PM ET.

-He had a one-hit performance in his last game (1-for-3) against the Royals.
+In his most recent appearance, he racked up two hits (going 2-for-4 with an RBI) against the Tigers.

 Connor Wong Game Info & Props vs. the Tigers